leawilhelmer/HW-6-Weather-Dashboard/README.md

 # 06 Server-Side APIs: Weather Dashboard

-## What I can do with this Webstie
+## This is what I can search in this Website

 ```
 GIVEN a weather dashboard with form inputs